 The job roles taxonomy is based on the Bureau of Labor Statistics’ (BLS’s) Standard Occupation Classification (SOC).
 Almost all of our job role groups map to one or a few of the SOC’s occupations.
 We made some additions and replacements to the SOC’s taxonomy, for example adding the “Product Managers” role group, to better suit our college student user base.

 On-Campus Employment Best Practices

-We've received feedback regarding how these roles align with On-Campus opportunities, so we took some time to put together some examples that may help your On-Campus Employers better identify some common positions:
+We've received feedback regarding how these roles align with On-Campus opportunities, so we put together some examples that may help your On-Campus Employers better identify some common positions:

 - For Office assistant, data entry, or any other clerical type positions: General and Miscellaneous Office Clerks and Administrative Support Workers